Rickey Henderson

 When he played for the Mets in 1999 and 2000, he wore #24.
 What is significant about that is that it was the number worn by the great Willie Mays when he played his two final seasons with the Mets, and while not officially retired, it had not been used since, except for a few games in 1990 when Kelvin Torve was issued the number, apparently because of an oversight.
 Mays said he was fine with a player of Rickey's accomplishments wearing his number but reminded folks that late owner Joan Payson had promised not to give the number to anyone after his retirement.
 Henderson had worn the number in Oakland, in tribute to Mays.

-When Rickey met Manager Tony La Russa for the first time he was repeating "Rickey's a team player" in defense to local writers accusing him of being selfish.
+When Rickey first played for Manager Tony La Russa after being traded back to the A's in 1989, he was repeating "Rickey's a team player" in defense to local writers accusing him of being selfish.
 La Russa was happy to hear it and they began discussing signs.
 La Russa said Rickey didn't have to worry about signs, he had the green light.
 Rickey asked if anybody else had the green light, and La Russa said no. Rickey said he didn't want the green light because "Rickey's a team player".
 He and La Russa went through the signs which included a swipe of the arms which meant take off all other signs.
-In Henderson's fourth game, in the fifth inning Rickey singled to right field.
-The Jays had a two-run lead and Jimmy Key on the mound.
+In Henderson's fourth game, in the 5th inning Rickey singled to right field.
+The Toronto Blue Jays had a two-run lead and Jimmy Key on the mound.
 Key was death to baserunners, so La Russa ordered the third base coach to go through all the motions with an arm swipe at the end.
-Rickey stole the base anyways, so Tony assumed he had missed the sign.
+Rickey stole the base anyway, so Tony assumed he had missed the sign.
 A bit latter Rickey singled to give the A's a four-run lead.
 David Wells entered the game, and like Key he was death to baserunners.
 Again, the third base coach went through the motions and swiped his arms.
 Once again, the Man of Steal robbed second.
 La Russa was angry now.
 "Hey Rickey, all that stuff about being a team player, what gives?"
 Rickey looked at La Russa as if he had no idea what he was talking about.
 "We gave you a sign, did you not see it?"
 "Yeah, I saw it.
 You said if you swipe the arm, that means take off.
 And so Rickey took off."
 [2]

 Famous Teammates[edit]